 If I could change one thing, I would have probably chosen to study Human Resources earlier on during my bachelors.
 However, my education in Accounting still helps me in my daily work.
 In general, all experiences in the past have helped me grow into the person that I am today.

-Hiring managers know that everyone is trying to present their best side of themselves on their CV.
-So, the best way of approaching this question is by mentioning that the point of a CV is to show yourself in a good light, however that you believe that lying and even exaggerating is wrong and then steer the conversation to something positive again.
+Hiring managers are aware that everyone is trying to present their best side of themselves on their CV.
+So, the best way of approaching this question is by mentioning that the point of a CV is to show yourself in a good light, however, that you believe that lying and even exaggerating is wrong and then steer the conversation to something positive again.

-The main reason hiring managers ask these interview questions, is to evaluate your non-verbal communication.
+The main reason hiring managers come up with these tough interview questions, is to evaluate your non-verbal communication.
 This says a lot about how you behave in tough situations and whether you are speaking the truth.
 Preparing for an interview can therefore be very helpful.
 These guidelines can help you in your preparation.
-However, remember that it is also very important to stay truthful in an interview.
+However, remember that it is also very important to stay truthful and respond honestly.